The Designated Safeguarding Lead (DSL) is: Emma Shainberg and Karenza Dowker

 - Fire drills are carried out each term and the Governing Body takes on the responsibility of regular security audits

 Coverack takes Child Protection issues very seriously.

-- Staff and Governors receive regular training in this area to fully develop their understanding
+- Staff and Partners in Learning receive regular training in this area to fully develop their understanding

 - Children in care are closely monitored by class teachers, and the Child Protection Officer, and the school works hard to establish positive links with those agencies involved with supporting such children.

 Everyone who comes into contact with our schools, staff, pupils, parents, directors, volunteers or visitors, has a responsibility to act if they are concerned or worried about the safety and/or welfare of a child.

 If you are concerned about a child please contact one of the Designated Safeguarding Leads (DSL) below or the in the absence of the Cover Officer, Lisa Woodhouse (Executive Headteacher).

 Coverack - Karenza Dowker and Emma Shainberg - 01326 280529

 Manaccan - Claude Martin (Assistant Headteacher) - 01326 231431